vskorjanc/analysis-libraries/README.md

 An assortment of analysis libraries.

 ## Components
 There are two components of the libraries divided by experiment type.
 Each component has a data prep module to prepare the data from different software into a canonical form.
-The prepared data can then be analyzed with the analysis modules.
+The prepared data can then be analyzed with the analysis modules (to be added).

 **Use**